Case Study: Apple iPhone on Amazon

 • Customers are frequently left alone, adjacent to devices and accessories, while waiting for sales representatives to come assist.

-• In all 3 of my Apple Store visits I was made to wait for a representative to assist me in purchasing the device.
-Regardless of how busy the store was at the time, it took the sales representative ~3 minutes to greet me leaving me ample time to interact with the devices on the table.
+• In all 3 oApple Store visits I was made to wait for a representative to assist me in purchasing the device.
+Regardless of how busy the store was at the time, it took the sales representative a minimum of 3 minutes to greet me leaving me time to interact with the devices on the table.

 • The iPhone table is situated in the front center of the store, forming an obstacle that forces customer engagement.